ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

    concepts can be made more efficient by stripping out some of its functionality when it is not necessary.
-An example of this principle being followed is our choice of a LOG opcode as a way of feeding information to (particularly light client) dapps, as opposed to simply logging all transactions and messages as was internally suggested earlier - the concept of "message" is really the agglomeration of multiple concepts, including "function call" and
+An example of this principle being followed is our choice of a LOG opcode as a way of feeding information to (particularly light client) ÐApps, as opposed to simply logging all transactions and messages as was internally suggested earlier - the concept of "message" is really the agglomeration of multiple concepts, including "function call" and